VCU Rams men's basketball: Mike Rhoades era

+Ryan Odom era

+In March 2023, VCU named Utah State coach Ryan Odom as the Rams new head coach.
+In his two years at VCU he led the team to a 52–21 record.
+In Odom's first season, the Rams finished 24-14 and advanced to the 2024 National Invitation Tournament Quarterfinals.
+In the Odom's second season, the Rams won both the Atlantic 10 Conference regular-season and Atlantic 10 Men's Basketball Tournament championships, winning 18 of their final 20 games en route to a No. 11 seed in the NCAA tournament, where they lost to No. 6 seed Brigham Young in the first round.
+Odom was named the men's basketball coach for the Virginia Cavaliers on March 21, 2025.

 Coaches

 In the team's existence, the Rams have had 12 different head coaches.
 Benny Dees coached the team for the first two seasons of existence.
 During Dees' tenure, the team achieved winning records both seasons, but barely pulled ahead of .500, resulting in Dees being fired.
 The second coach, Chuck Noe, led the team for the next six seasons.

 Following Noe's departure as head coach in 1976, Dana Kirk became the third head coach in Rams basketball history.
 Kirk, formerly assistant to Denny Crum, was part of the University of Louisville team that reached the Final Four in 1976.
 In Kirk's second season with the team, he led them to a 24–5 record, and a berth into the National Invitational Tournament, making it the first time the team reached any major tournament.
 Although the team was eliminated in the first round, the success of the program Kirk built continued into the following season.
 Kirk's success with the Rams resulted in him being hired as the head coach at Memphis State (now Memphis) in 1979.

 Subsequently, the Rams earned an invitation to play in the Sun Belt Conference and hired J. D. Barnett as their head coach.
 Barnett, who coached the team from 1979 through 1985, immediately brought NCAA success to the team, earning berths into the NCAA tournament five of the six seasons in his tenure, as well as being the four-time Sun Belt champions.
-Barnet's success eventually led to him being offered a contract to coach at Tulsa.
+Barnett’s success eventually led to him being offered a contract to coach at Tulsa.

 Mike Pollio became the fifth coach in Rams history.
 The head coach from 1985 until 1989, Pollio had a rather lackluster record with the team.
 During his four years as coach, Pollio had two seasons with losing records, the first in Rams history.
 During his four years, Pollio managed to get the team into the NIT quarterfinals.